-How to conquer imposter syndrome and learn to work the room.
+How to conquer impostor syndrome and learn to work the room.

 Shh… have you heard?
 We’re all supposed to be networking now?!
 Have you broken out in goosebumps?
 Is that a little perspiration on your brow?
 Is your heart beating just a little bit too fast at the very mention of that dreaded word?